DRS-OSS: A Diff-Risk Scoring Tool for Continuous Integration Workflows: System Overview

 \subsection{Model and API}

 The backend consists of a Gateway (FastAPI) and one or more Model services, each hosting a single LLM in its own Docker container.
 The Gateway exposes stable, documented endpoints and can be extended with database/authentication/business logic.
 Model services focus solely on inference and also handle input structuring of commits (Fig.~\ref{fig:struc-diff}).
-For relatively small commits, the API delivers inference responses in under one second.
+This separation keeps the external interface stable even when the deployed model changes.
+On a 32\,GB V100 GPU, end-to-end API response time ranges from under one second for small commits to about five seconds for large commits; this timing includes fetching the GitHub commit before scoring.

-We provide two inference modes, both implemented using Hugging Face pipeline API~\citep{wolf-etal-2020-transformers}: \begin{enumerate} \item \textbf{Sequence-classification head.} A fine-tuned Llama-3 model with a linear score head (replacing the LM head) produces calibrated probabilities for binary risk labels. \item \textbf{CLM-as-seq-cls.} For models without an exposed classifier head (e.g., closed models), we map the first generated token to \{0,1\} to obtain a label; this keeps deployment flexibility while preserving a simple API. \end{enumerate}
+We provide two inference modes, both implemented using the Hugging Face pipeline API: \begin{enumerate} \item \textbf{Sequence-classification head.} A fine-tuned Llama-3 model with a linear score head (replacing the LM head) produces risk probabilities as a label accompanied by a confidence score. \item \textbf{CLM-as-seq-cls.} For models without an exposed classifier head (e.g., closed-source models), we map the first generated token to \{0,1\} to obtain a label and confidence. \end{enumerate}

+Table~\ref{tab:endpoints} summarizes the inference API exposed by the Gateway.
+The Web UI and GitHub bot are clients over these endpoints.

 Deployments can point the seq-cls service to (i) a full checkpoint or (ii) a PEFT adapter merged at load time.
-Users mount their artifacts via a host-mapped volume and configure paths through environment variables.
-This allows swapping models without rebuilding containers.
+Users mount their model artifacts via a host-mapped docker volume and configure paths through environment variables.
+This allows teams to swap the bundled classifier for their own model without rebuilding the surrounding toolchain.

-Each LLM service uses 4-bit weight quantization to accommodate long diffs and increase throughput.
+Each LLM service can optionally use 4-bit weight quantization to accommodate long diffs and increase throughput.
 The models can be configured with mixed-precision or full-precision, sequence length limits, and quantization control.